dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

 ## Multi-App Run template file

 When you execute `dapr run -f .`, Dapr generates the multi-app template file (named `dapr.yaml`) in the `.dapr/deploy` directory within each application.
-Each time you run `dapr run -f -k .`, the generated Kubernetes Deployment YAML file is overwritten. run all the applications.
+Each time you run `dapr run -f -k .`, the generated Kubernetes Deployment YAML file is overwritten.

 You can name template file with preferred name other than the default.
 For example `dapr run -f -k ./<your-preferred-file-name>.yaml`.